Write a little about yourself. Just a paragraph will do.

 rather discuss what they're reading than griping about life or

 celebrities would be a massive turn on.
-UPDATE: recently I'm
+I've read Kuhn's book on

-reading Kuhn's book on paradigm shifts in science.
+paradigm shifts in science for lesson planning ideas.
 The course I

 teach is psychoanalysis, so I'm constantly preparing myself to

 teach it better.
-I'm 150 pages into Simone De Beauvoir's The Second
+I've gotten around 350 pages into Simone De

-behavior reflects misogynistic tendencies.
-It is a struggle to
+subconsciously, my behavior reflects misogynistic tendencies.
+It is

-alter the paradigm and therefore the behavior, especially when it
+a struggle to alter the paradigm and therefore the behavior,

-is so deeply ingrained in one's experiential conditioning.
-This is
+especially when it is so deeply ingrained in one's experiential

 Movies: I like action, subtitled, and cerebral.
 I like a lot of